 I have been moving vehicles for over 30 years.
-I have an A Rating with the Better Business Bureau and 5 out of 5 Stars with www.transportreviews.com.
-Talk to the owner of a company - not a kid in a cubicle.
+It has been a family business for generations.
+I have an A+ Rating with the Better Business Bureau and a 5 out of 5 Star rating with www.transportreviews.com.
+Talk to the owner of a company.
+Stop trusting some kid in a cubicle with your pride and joy.

 I do not work for truck drivers.
 I work for you!
 Independent owner operators give me a discount on the route because they do not want to hire sales people, rent office space and most importantly - they do not want to spend money on advertising.
 My buying power gets you the best deal.